 However, your judge may not have trial dates available for six months to a year following the pretrial meeting, at this time, the case will be on hold until you get to trial.

 When a matter goes to trial, some judges will continue the trial daily until it is finished.
-Still, others will schedule a couple of days and then adjourn the case, requiring you to return several months later to continue the trial.
+Still, others will schedule a few days and adjourn the case, requiring you to return several months later to continue the trial.

 This is dependent on the judge’s preferences and schedule.

 How Long Does An Uncontested Divorce Take?

 The court’s workload mainly determines the time it takes to complete an uncontested divorce and how your spouse returns the relevant documents to you.

-Uncontested divorces can take as little as six weeks to complete, while others can take six months.
+Uncontested divorces can take as little as six weeks, while others can take six months.

 The Uncontested Divorce process: You and your spouse can now proceed with the uncontested divorce assuming an amicable settlement has been reached.

-- Because there is no waiting period in New York, if both parties agree on the divorce terms, it can take as little as three months to process the documents with the court.
+- Because New York has no waiting period, if both parties agree on the divorce terms, it can take as little as three months to process the documents with the court.

 - After receiving divorce papers, you only have a certain amount of time to file an answer with the court.

 How Long Does A Contested Divorce Take?

 A disputed divorce in New York lasts 9 to 12 months.
 However, the length of a divorce lawsuit can vary for various reasons.

-Again, some cases can take years to reach a divorce decision, and it is not unheard of for divorces to last a decade.
+Again, some cases can take years to reach a divorce decision, and divorces are not unheard of to last a decade.